Drip Line Irrigation Improves Plant Growth & Saves Water.

 No matter what shape your garden is or what slope it is on, Netafim™ sub surface drip irrigation can deliver the precise amount of water directly to the root zone with a drip line irrigation system installed by landscaping company ‘Visual Landscape Gardening’ in Adelaide.

 What is drip irrigation?

 Drip irrigation is the process of delivering exact amounts of water directly to a plant’s root zone, drop by drop, offering irrigation installers exact water control with the most economical use of water possible.

 Why Use Drip Line Irrigation?

 Netafim™ has been the world leader in drip line technology for more than 40 years, delivering water to plants where it’s needed, eliminating water loss due to evaporation, surface runoff and is unaffected by wind drift.
-Pressure compensating dripper’s spaced throughout the line means even with a sloping landscape, all of your plants will receive the same amount of water and work perfectly even in low mains pressure suburbs.
+Pressure compensating dripper’s spaced throughout the line means even with a sloping landscape, all of your plants will receive the same amount of water and work perfectly even with low mains pressure.

 Eliminate leaf burn and brown spots, plus reduce weed growth by keeping the soil wet and the mulch dry.

 Drip Line Irrigation Tips: